romeorizzi/TALight/README.md

 Are you a teacher/student/researcher/parent/employer/employee/executive passionate about acquiring and/or transmitting some problem solving competences, techniques, methods or skills?
 Do you want to acquire new competences in a lively, concrete and effective way?
 Do you want to promote them so that they come to new life in your children/students/employees/clients/customers/citizens?
 Would you like to promote your discoveries or products?
 Would you like to propose an interesting and instructive challenge, or organize a selection or recruiting campaign reaching to the alive ones?

 **First of all, TALight is a rather peculiar and in many ways unique approach to address the above issues.
-Also, TALight offers for free some already developed didactic problems and tools, with options and tools for their deployment and actual use.
-In fact, with this public repo, TALight offers a free and open framework (and approach) for making up your favorite problem into a fully fledged didactic inclusive Montessori toy.**\
+With this public repo, TALight offers a free and open framework (and approach) for making up your favorite problem into a fully fledged didactic inclusive Montessori toy.
+The repo also includes already developed didactic problems, with options and tools for their deployment and actual use.**\
 From this framework you can organize and offer smooth and inclusive interactive didactic paths relying on automatic feedback services supporting autonomous exploration and learning.
 Also the social and collaborative dimensions of the process of learning and making are empowered.
 The development of problems in git repositories can be shared among problem makers scattered around the world or proposed to your students or pals in the form of collaborative projects.
 These repositories can be public or private.
 Even in the second case, their services can be made accessible to the precise degree set by the problem maker, and in various modalities.
 The TALight platform itself is public and freely available as open source.

+TALight has two categories of users:

 * **Do you want to acquire new competences?**\
   Then we refer to you as a **_Problem Solver_.**